EvaMart/oeb-visualizations/README.md

 Collection of Vue components for data visualization in [OpenEBench](https://openebench.bsc.es/).

-- :magic_wand: Go to the [demo](https://inab.github.io/oeb-visualizations-demo/) to see the components in action.
+- :magic_wand: Go to the [live demo](https://inab.github.io/oeb-visualizations-demo/) to see the components in action.
 - :open_book: Check the [documentation](https://inab.github.io/oeb-visualizations/) for details on how to use the components.
 - :package: This package is available through [npmjs](https://www.npmjs.com/package/@inb/oeb_visualizations).